qygoh/100DaysOfCoding/README.md

-# The 100 Days of Code Challenge
+# The 100 Days of Coding Challenge

 Starting my [100 days of Python Course](https://www.udemy.com/share/103IHM3@rzEvGYVsRN4j7JPodarP92VNnpuzSy-ndSn_MvYOVTAPzphOiujHfPYGtgCGnv0P/), and thought why not I challenge myself to produce something extra for each day of the course?